 Remember that when you begin to give CBD to your dog, you should do so slowly at first.
 It is recommended to give your dog a CBD dosage between one and five mg per 10 pounds of his body weight.
 Start on the lower end of the range and then increase the dosage gradually as needed.

-When you first give your dog CBD, look for signs of any negative or positive reactions, and remember that you can always adjust the dosage of CBD if your dog happens to experience side effects.
+When you first give your dog CBD, look for signs of any negative or positive reactions, and remember that you can always adjust the dosage if your pet happens to experience any of the common side effects of CBD oil in dogs.
 You should also consult your veterinarian to find a helpful method of introducing CBD oil to your dog.

 How do you tell if CBD works for your dog?

-One way to measure the effectiveness of CBD is to give it to your dog 20 to 30 minutes before a firework show to see if it helps him to remain calm.
+One way to measure the effectiveness of CBD is to administer it to see if it helps keep your dog calm during fireworks.
 If you find him lying relaxed and comfortable during the fireworks celebration instead of hiding or pacing as he normally would, then it a safe bet to say the CBD oil is effective.

 Another measurement is observing his mobility issues or stiffness after taking CBD.
 If you find he can play and run around like he used to or doesn’t seem to be limping anymore, then CBD oil can be seen as a benefit for him.

 Keep in mind that it can take time for CBD oil to have a positive effect on the body.
 Some dog owners have seen almost immediate results after just one to three days while others didn’t see the effects of CBD until after a month or had gone by.
 It all depends on the dog’s specific condition, so it can take longer to alleviate symptoms.

 You may also want to try increasing the dosage of CBD to see if a more potent amount will have a better effect.
 Remember that it’s important to stay in the recommended CBD dosage guidelines for CBD and dogs in order to prevent unwanted side effects.